 - Original creative work(s): art, music, prose, or poetry

-Intrested?
-Click here for steps to becoming an Honors Fellow.
+Interested?
+Follow these steps to become an Honors Fellow.

-See here for more extraordinary opportunities in the Honors College.
+See more extraordinary opportunities in the Honors College.

 Article on ethical photography